add0794/add0794.github.io/projects.md

 }

 .container {
-  position: relative; /* Ensures proper alignment within its parent */
+  display: flex; /* Ensure sections are side by side */
+  flex-direction: row; /* Aligns children horizontally */
-  margin: 0; /* Removes any external spacing */
+  margin: 0;
-  padding: 0; /* Removes internal spacing */
+  padding: 0;
 }

 .left-section {
-  position: absolute; /* Makes it start exactly where the container starts */
+  position: sticky; /* Makes the left section stick to the top of the viewport */
-  top: 0; /* Keeps it at the top of the viewport while scrolling */
+  top: 0; /* Adjust to account for any header if needed */
-  height: 100vh; /* Ensures the section spans the full viewport height */
+  height: 100vh; /* Makes it span the full height of the viewport */
-  overflow-y: auto; /* Adds a scrollbar if the content overflows */
+  overflow-y: auto; /* Adds a scrollbar if content overflows */
   flex: 1; /* Allows it to take proportional width in a flex container */
   padding-right: 1rem; /* Adds space between the left and right sections */
   font-size: 1rem; /* Sets a readable font size */